RohithKuditipudi/blackbox-model-tracing/README.md

 Specifically, this repository provides code to:
 - compute p-values for the independence test given a model and a training dataset
 - compute p-values for the independence test given some sampled text and a training dataset
+- - with a partitioning method
+  - and reshuffling method

 ## Requirements